 Stuart Anderson said: “Recent years have sadly seen increased flooding, resulting in significant costs for many residents across South Shropshire.
 September's flash flooding has greatly affected villages such as All Stretton, where I have seen its impact first-hand and fully support recovery efforts.
 Investment made by the last government has meant that more than 600,000 properties and over 900,000 acres of farmland are now better protected.
 In 2020, the last Government announced a doubling of capital funding into flood defences in England to a record £5.6 billion over 2021-2027.
 While this is a significant achievement, I certainly recognise that there are homes and businesses that still suffer from flooding.
 After my visit, I called on the government to drive down flood risk from every angle and to take urgent action to help those impacted.
+I am glad that Ministers have agreed to review the Flood Recovery Framework, after I had warned it cuts off support for flood properties in rural areas where the threshold for activation is not met.
 I know only too well the devastating impact that flooding can have on local communities and businesses.
 While five million properties are at risk of flooding, nearly half the country is unsure of how to find information on local flood risks.
 I want to do all that I can to help householders and businesses plan ahead to mitigate the impacts of flooding.
 Here, you will find support available.
 If you need any specific assistance, please do not hesitate to get in touch with me directly."

 Key Actions